Golam-Rabby821/Markdown-Previewer/README.md

 - **GitHub-Flavored Markdown Support**: Supports headings, links, inline code, code blocks, lists, blockquotes, images, bold text, and more.
 - **Responsive Design**: Built with Tailwind CSS for a seamless experience across devices.
 - **Default Markdown**: Loads with pre-filled markdown to showcase supported features.
+- **Enhanced Code Blocks**: Code blocks are styled with custom padding, background, and font for better readability.
+- **Customized Blockquotes**: Blockquotes are styled with distinct borders, padding, and font adjustments to stand out.
+- **Table Support**: Tables are styled to display neatly with borders, spacing, and responsive adjustments for smaller screens.
 - **Bonus Feature**: Line breaks are rendered as `<br>` elements.

+These customizations improve the visual appeal and usability of the Markdown previewer, ensuring a polished and professional user experience.

 ---